tidyverse/tidyverse.org/content/blog/tune-1-2-0/index.md

 From our perspective, transitioning our parallelism support to future makes our packages much more maintainable, reducing complexity in random number generation, error handling, and progress reporting.

-In the next release of the package, you'll see a deprecation warning when a foreach parallel backend is registered but no future plan has been specified, so start transitioning your code sooner than later!
+In an upcoming release of the package, you'll see a deprecation warning when a foreach parallel backend is registered but no future plan has been specified, so start transitioning your code sooner than later!

 ## Percentile confidence intervals